bft-smart/library/trunk/README.txt

 #Start a client

+runscripts\smartrun.bat bftsmart.demo.counter.CounterClient 1001 <increment> [<number of operations>]

 #if <increment> equals 0 the request will be read-only
 #default <number of operations> equals 1000

-runscripts\smartrun.bat bftsmart.demo.counter.CounterClient 1001 <increment> [<number of operations>]

-You ca use the "runsmart.bat" script in Windows, and the "runsmart.sh" script em linux.
-These scripts can be easly be adaptated to run other demos, and you can derived other scripts from these ones to run SMaRt in other operating systems.
+You can use the "runsmart.bat" script in Windows, and the "runsmart.sh" script em Linux.
+When running the script in Linux it is necessary to set the permissions to execute the script with the command "chmod +x runsmart.sh".
+These scripts can be easily be adapted to run other demos.

 Other demo options are:
 - Random demo.
 You can run it by using the RandomServer and RandomClient classes located in the package bftsmart.demo.random.
 - BFTMap.
 A Table of hash maps where tables can be created and key value pair added to it.
   The server is bftmap.demo.bftmap.BFTMapServer and the clients are BFTMapClient for incremental inserts or BFTMapInteractiveClient for a command line client.
+  Parameters to run the BFTMap demo are displayed when attempts to start the servers and clients are made without parameters.

-This version of SMaRt implements a state transfer protocol, which is already pretty robust.
-You can activate/de-activate it by editing the "config/system.config" file, and setting the parameter "system.totalordermulticast.state_transfer" to "false".
+This version of BFT-SMaRt implements a state transfer protocol, which is already pretty robust.
+You can activate/deactivate it by editing the "config/system.config" file, and setting the parameter "system.totalordermulticast.state_transfer" to "false".

-This version also implements a recofiguration protocol, that you can use to add/remove replicas from the initial group.
+This version also implements a reconfiguration protocol, that you can use to add/remove replicas from the initial group.
 This protocol is still experimental.

 Finally, we have also implemented a new version of the leader change protocol, which is also experimental.